 2. Who does Fault Tree Analysis?

 Engineers working on high risk or safety critical projects often perform Fault Tree Analysis.
 However, FTA is a widely used tool in a broad range of industries in order to measure the likelihood of an undesirable event occurring.
 Engineers, analysts, or any team member can capably perform fault tree analysis with a software tool.

 3. When should Fault Tree Analysis be performed?

 Fault Tree Analysis should be considered any time you want to assess the risk and probability of an event you want to prevent.

-FTA is used across industries, however, since all companies have their own known risk, safety, and quality issues to address.
-For example, in our own company, our important issues may not be severe as those in the aerospace realm, however, we want to understand, assess, and measure software failures in order to prevent them or lessen their likelihood of occurrence.
+However, FTA is used across industries because all companies have their own known risk, safety, and quality issues to address.
+For example, in our own company, our important issues may not be severe as those in the aerospace realm; however, we want to understand, assess, and measure software failures in order to prevent them or lessen their likelihood of occurrence.